fellennert/academic-page/content/authors/felix-lennert/_index.md

 - Visitors
 ---

 Felix Lennert is Graduate Student in Computational Social Science and Graduate Research Assistant at Linköping University.
 His research interests include extracting public opinion from digital trace data using text mining methods.
+Beyond that, he is currently teaching two courses at the University of Regensburg -- more about them in the course section.